 We study the importance of ICO design features in Table 8.
-When an ICO has a pre-sale, it achieves higher liquidity and volume in the secondary market, a pattern that may reflect the signaling value of early expert investors.
+When an ICO has a pre-sale, it achieves higher liquidity and volume in the secondary market, a pattern that may reflect the signaling value of early expert investors (it may also reflect the network externalities of pre-sale investors).
 Liquidity and volume are also positively correlated with the amount raised, stating a funding target, and reaching that goal.
 Accepting ether as payment has a strong positive association with success; this reflects the token following industry standards.
 There is a smaller positive association with accepting bitcoin, and negative associations with other currencies.
 Pricing mechanisms that seek to reflect demand, such as auctions, do not have a significant association with liquidity and volume.
 Barring U.S. investors also has no relation with success.